firstneverrest/Vue.js-Learning/README.md

 The template root requires exactly one element
 ```

 This happens because you open multiple projects in one workplace which means you don't open Vue project in the root of the workplace.
-How this problem occur? - maybe eslint-plugin-vue cannot be used when you open multiple projects.
+How this problem occur? - maybe eslint-plugin-vue cannot be used when you open multiple projects or you are still using Vue version 2 not version 3.